Datahenge/btu_scheduler_daemon/WHY.md

 4. Allow website users to configure and update both Schedules and Tasks, in real time, and act on those changes immediately.
 5. Capture the results of the scheduled tasks in a Log table, viewable on the website.

-It was the latter 3 requirements that led me away from the out-of-the-box `Scheduled Job Types`, and into a custom application development.
+It was the latter 3 requirements that convinced me the out-of-the-box `Scheduled Job Types` would never work.
+I needed to write my own applications.

-#### What Code?
+### What Code?
 What Schedules?

-The Python code to-be-executed, and the task schedules, are owned by my Frappe application: [*Background Tasks Unleashed*](https://github.com/Datahenge/btu)
+The Python code to-be-executed (Tasks), and the cron schedules (Task Schedules), are owned by my Frappe application: [*Background Tasks Unleashed*](https://github.com/Datahenge/btu).

+Summary:
-  * Tasks and Schedules are stored in Frappe DocTypes (MySQL table).
-These records are considering the single "Source of Truth".
+  * Tasks and Schedules are stored in Frappe DocTypes (with persistent MySQL tables).
+I consider these records to be the ["The Single Source of Truth"](https://en.wikipedia.org/wiki/Single_Source_of_Truth).
   * Via their browser, website users can edit Tasks and Schedules.
-They can also review the Logs, to see precisely what happened when those Tasks executed.
+They can also review execution Logs (or receive them automatically via email) to understand precisely what happened when a Tasks executed.
-  * Tasks should be stored as Jobs in [Python RQ](https://python-rq.org/), which can be be processed by worker threads.
+  * Tasks and Schedules combine to become Jobs in [Python RQ](https://python-rq.org/), which can be be processed by worker threads.

 While helpful, the BTU application alone doesn't solve the entire problem.
 The biggest gap was this:

-*How do the BTU Tasks and Schedules get pushed into RQ, and remain synchronized?*
+  "***How** do these BTU Tasks and Schedules get pushed into RQ, remain on-schedule, and synchronize with changes made via the website?"*

-### Why not use RQ-Scheduler?
+### Why not RQ-Scheduler?

-Initially, the third party [RQ Scheduler](https://github.com/rq/rq-scheduler) seems to be an ideal solution.
+Initially, the third party [RQ Scheduler](https://github.com/rq/rq-scheduler) application was a satisfactory solution.
+However, it had a few gaps.

-However, assume you reboot your Linux server.
-First, you launch RQ.
-Next, you launch RQ Scheduler.
-What happens?
+Assume you reboot your Linux server.
+Whether via [Supervisor](http://supervisord.org/) or [systemd](https://en.wikipedia.org/wiki/Systemd), various applications are launched: MySQL, Redis, the Frappe Web Server, Python RQ, and the RQ Scheduler.
+But what happens to those scheduled Tasks?

-*Nothing at all.*
+*Probably nothing at all.*

-The problem with RQ Scheduler is that it's an entirely **passive** application:
+The challenge with RQ Scheduler is that it's mostly a **passive** application:

 * RQ Scheduler needs "*something*" to feed it the initial schedule data, which it writes to RQ.
 * RQ Scheduler needs "*something*" to continuously communicate with it: creating, updating, and deleting schedules.

-So, what is that "*something*"?
+Maybe the Redis Queue persisted data to an RDB file.
+Maybe not.
+I need some guarantees that no matter what, these Tasks are running, exactly per their definition in the MySQL tables.

+But how?

 ### Automation Options